FabbSantos/Flock/README.md

 # flock
-Web/Mob Challenge.
-Create a landing page
+Web/Mob challenge to create a landing page for desktop and mobile.

+Deployed on Netlify.